Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 package.
 Having the entire node structure present on the local server allows assets to be searched and accessed as if they are fully present on the local server, supporting all OOTB functionalities.

-The second step for sync'ing assets is a "binary sync," which occurs on an indivudal asset basis.
+The second step for sync'ing assets is a "binary sync," which occurs on an individual asset basis.
 This sync is triggered whenever a non-admin user references a "remote" asset in any way.
 Here are just a few events that can trigger a binary sync:
 - Author executes an asset search where a remote asset is in the search results